 The Rules of the Air state that clearance must be obtained before an aircraft enters controlled airspace.
 All aircraft wishing to do so must file a flight plan, either on the ground before flight, or in the air (calling on the ATC frequency), and the air traffic services involved must receive the request a certain number of minutes (usually 10) before the expected time of entry.

-Your licence and aircraft equipment must also allow you to enter the particular Class of airspace in the conditions prevailing (VMC or IMC).
+Your license and aircraft equipment must also allow you to enter the particular Class of airspace in the conditions prevailing (VMC or IMC).

 To continue reading see the pdf below: